ONLINE • Summer Seminar I: Discovering the Path of Liberation, and II: Living Wisdom and Compassion

 Holly Gayley is Associate Professor of Buddhist Studies at the University of Colorado Boulder.
 Her research focuses on Buddhist literature in contemporary Tibet with special attention to gender and ethics.
 She is author of Love Letters from Golok: A Tantric Couple in Modern Tibet (2016), co-editor of A Gathering of Brilliant Moons: Practice Advice from the Rimé Masters of Tibet (2017), and translator of Inseparable Across Lifetimes: The Lives and Love Letters of Namtrul Rinpoche and Khandro Tāre Lhamo (2019).
 As a senior teacher in the Shambhala tradition, Holly regularly leads meditation workshops and retreats. https://hollygayley.org/

-Loden Nyima is a fully ordained Buddhist monk.
-He lived at Gampo Abbey from 2009 – 2017 where he completed shedra studies, practiced intensively, and served in various roles including as Shastri.
-He now lives and teaches at Shambhala Mountain Center, and spends a portion of each year in retreat.
+Gelong Loden Nyima is a fully ordained Buddhist monk.
+He lived at Gampo Abbey from 2009 – 2017 where he practiced intensively, completed Shedra studies, and served in various roles including as a Shastri.
+He now lives at Shambhala Mountain Center where he serves as Resident Teacher, as a founding faculty member for the Summer Seminar, Werma Assembly, and other programs.
+He spends a portion of each year in retreat, frequently travels to continue his own dharma education, and can often be seen jogging around the land at SMC.